Optimal Investment, Consumption, and Insurance with Durable Goods under Stochastic Depreciation Risk: The model

+We treat $K(t)$ as a state variable whose dynamics are given by~\eqref{ksde}.
+This is in line with specification in \citet{damgaard2003} and \citet{matos2014}.
+In the no-transaction-cost setting considered here, the agent can adjust the stock of durable goods continuously without frictions, which implies that the choice of $K(0)$ is effectively embedded in the control policy.
+The optimal strategy can therefore be represented in terms of proportional holdings $\alpha_k$ in~\eqref{vfunntc} below, and the functional $J(x,p; \Pi)$ below depends only on the initial wealth $x$ and durable-good price $p$.

 The economic agent may choose to purchase an insurance contract to cover the risk of loss.
-We denote by $q(t)\ge0$ the level of insurance coverage, i.e., the indemnity paid by the insurer at loss event time.
-The agent may freely choose or change the level of a left continuous coverage level $q(t)$ at any time $t$ for the immediate future.
-For simplicity, we do not require that $q(t)\le\ell K(t_-)P(t)$.
-We assume that the insurance premium is paid continuously and includes a positive loading factor, given by \beql{} I(t)=\varphi\lmb_2q(t), \eeq where the loading factor $\varphi\geq1.$
+We denote by $q(t)\ge0$ the level of insurance coverage, i.e.\ the indemnity paid by the insurer at loss event time.
+The agent may freely choose or change the coverage level $q(t)$ at any time $t$ for the immediate future.
+We do not impose the assumption that $q(t)\le\ell K(t_-)P(t)$.
+That is, the agent is not prohibited from purchasing insurance coverage that exceeds the value of the durable good that is lost or damaged when the insured event occurs.
+We assume that the insurance premium is paid continuously over time and is given by